Refefer/quickfind/README.md

 _quickfind_ has two forms: File search and CTags search, with File search as default.

 After installation, a new executable is added to the path 'qf'.
 To use:

     qf # for file search

     qf -c # To search tags in CTags file

+By default, file search automatically filters out files in .gitignore